The Crochet Crowd

 I Need This Blanket Pocket View

-On the underside, you can see the bottom of the blanket is done in rounds for a short time frame.
+On the underside, you can see that the blanket's bottom is worked in rounds for a short time.
 Once I was ready, I then worked the blanket in rows.

 Stitch Concept

-It thickens up the project and projects a beautiful texture look that is gender-neutral.
-Reminds me almost a wicker basket idea.
+It thickens up the project and creates a beautiful, gender-neutral texture.
+Reminds me of a wicker basket idea.
 The 4 double crochet covers over the single crochet row inside it.
-Once you get the pattern established, knowing where to stick the hook will become automatic.
+Once you establish the pattern, knowing where to stick the hook will become automatic.

 I Need This Blanket Close Up Stitches